martincostello/dotnet-patch-automation-sample/README.md

 - `Microsoft.Extensions.`
 - `System.Text.Json`

+The list of packages that are updated can be changed by specifiying them as a comma-separated list via the `include-nuget-packages` input parameter to the GitHub Actions workflow.

 These package updates are checked for and applied by the [dotnet-outdated][dotnet-outdated-github] .NET global tool.
 More information about dotnet-outdated can be found [here][dotnet-outdated-hanselman].